neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/CreatingAPlugin.rst

 .. note::
   When developing sites the need for simple plugins will often arise.
 And those small plugins will be very site-specific most of the time.
-In these cases it makes sense to create the needed code inside the site package, instead of in a seperate package.
+In these cases it makes sense to create the needed code inside the site package, instead of in a separate package.

   For the sake of simplicity we will create a seperate package now.